rrowland15/audioMicroservicePomodoro/README.md

 **microservice.py**

 This microservice (microservice.py) accepts requests via a ZeroMQ socket for a selected song, a random song or a random category within a theme from the iLife Sound Effects library.
 It then converts the respective file from a Core Audio Format (.caf) into a Waveform Audio Format (.wav) compatible with most programatic audio players.
 The converted file is then saved within your local project directory in a folder called tempaudiofolder where it can be played.

 This file contains a predefined dictionary (file_dict) of .caf files selected from the iLife Sound Effects library that are greater than 30 seconds long.

 Functions:
+  Arguments for these selected song and category parameters are included at the bottom of this README as a part of additional information.

     convert_caf_to_wav(category, filename):
        convert caf to wav format and save file to tempaudiofolder (create directory if needed)

     def get_random():
-       Returns a random song in a random category
+       Returns a random song in a random category.

     def get_random_from_category(category):
-       Returns a random song in a specified category
+       Returns a random song in a specified category.

     def get_file(selected_song):
-       Returns a specified song
+       Returns a specified song.

+    def read_request():
+       Waits for the main program to send a request for a song and then processes the request to the appropriate functions listed above.

+    def return_status():
+       Returns "True" to the main program if the file was converted and saved to the local directory folder (tempaudiofolder) and "False" otherwise.

 **testprogram.py**